-This Agreement is made between the California Maritime Police Services department (hereinafter called Police Services) and ASCMA of The California Maritime Academy (hereinafter called Auxiliary Services) an auxiliary enterprise organization and Special Projects and Extended Learning, hereinafter called SPEL
+This Agreement is made between the California Maritime Police Services department (hereinafter called Police Services) and ASCMA - Associated Students of Cal Maritime Academy - of The California Maritime Academy (hereinafter called Auxiliary Services) an auxiliary enterprise organization and Sponsored Projects and Extended Learning, hereinafter called SPEL

 The purpose of this Service Agreement is to set forth the terms and conditions under which Cal Maritime Associated Students of Cal Maritime Academy and SPEL and Cal Maritime Police Services cooperate to ensure a safe, secure, and healthy environment for the students.
-The administrator ASCMA is the president of ASCMA, and SPEL Dean.
+The administrator of ASCMA is the president of ASCMA, and SPEL Dean.